Nov 29 2008

-The beauty of evergreens lie in their name – they add year-round colour and life to gardens and yards.
-Narrow leaf evergreen shrubs, such as cedar and spruce are most commonly known, but this group also includes broadleaf evergreens including rhododendrons, camellias and laurels.
+The beauty of evergreens lies in their name – they add year-round color and life to gardens and yards.
+Narrow-leaf evergreen shrubs, such as cedar and spruce are most commonly known, but this group also includes broadleaf evergreens including rhododendrons, camellias, and laurels.
 Although these trees and shrubs are a low-maintenance addition to yards and gardens, they do require a little extra attention to keep them healthy throughout the winter.

 As the temperatures begin to fall, continue to water evergreens as often as once a week, as long as the air temperature is above freezing.
 This is especially important for recently planted or transplanted trees and shrubs.
 Remember to stop watering once the temperature dips below freezing as ice formation can damage evergreens.